H & K Research and Discovery

 Get Involved with Health & Kinesiology Research

-Examining the neural processes underlying sequence learning.
+- Examining the neural processes underlying sequence learning.
+Participate Now!

 KEY FACULTY PUBLICATIONS